Soften the Blow: Turn Subscription Cancellations Into UX Improvement Opportunities

 Before They Cancel Their Subscription, Show Customers What They’ll Be Missing

-A cancel button void of friendly messaging and honest attempts at retention is a dull and impersonal experience.
+A cancel button devoid of friendly messaging and honest attempts at retention is a dull and impersonal experience.
 What would compel anyone to want to stay after a ho-hum send-off like that?

 You still have a chance to salvage your customer’s subscription before they hit the cancel button.
-Start by emphasizing the benefits they’ll miss out on before they go through with quitting.
+Start by emphasizing the benefits and perks they’ll miss out on before if they cancel.
 These benefits can frame the cancel button or be part of a multi-step cancel flow experience.

 To remind customers what benefits they’d lose, try these different types of messages:

-• Make it personal.
 Show the customer precisely what they’ve received since they began their subscription.
-Along with emphasizing the value, your product provides, giving them a glimpse into their ‘stats’ can be a real eye-opener and make them think twice.
-For example, you could show the total amount saved or the number of healthy meals delivered since becoming a subscriber.
+Along with emphasizing your product’s value, giving them a glimpse into their ‘stats’ can be a real eye-opener.
+The meat subscription service ButcherBox highlights the subscription perks adjacent to the cancel subscription CTA.

 Learn the Cause Behind the Cancellation With a Multi-Step Cancel Flow

-Even with your friendly messaging and articulated benefits, cancellations will still happen.
-But that doesn’t mean you still can’t get something out of your subscribers or give them a chance to air their frustrations.
-Ideally, their feedback will improve your product.
+Even with your friendly messaging, clearly articulated benefits and simple subscription management tools, cancellations will still happen.
+But that doesn’t mean you can’t get something out of your subscribers or give them a chance to air their frustrations.
+Ideally, their feedback will yield insights that help you improve your product’s user experience.

 When they hit the cancel button…